 Check the coupling alignment.

 Unscrew the hexagon head bolts at the motor.
 Insert shims underneath the motor feet until the difference in shaft center height has been compensated.
 Refer to Fig. 3.

 Re-tighten the hexagon head bolts.
 Check that the coupling and shaft can easily be rotated by hand.

 Always operate the pump set with a coupling guard.
-If the customer specifically requests not to include a coupling guard in Vendor’s delivery, then the operator must supply one!
+If the customer specifically requests not to include a coupling guard in the Vendor’s delivery, then the operator must supply one!
 Observe all relevant regulations for selecting a coupling guard.

 Reinstall the coupling guard and step guard, if any.
 Check the distance between the coupling and the coupling guard.
 The coupling guard must not touch the coupling.

 Check the available mains voltage against the data on the motor nameplate.